kristopolous/mansnip/README.md

 But wait, there's more!
 You'll also get the line number and hierarchical context totally free!

+*We're still not finished yet!*

-You'll even get to install it easily [through pypi](https://pypi.org/project/mansnip-kristopolous/).
+You'll also get to install it easily [through pypi](https://pypi.org/project/mansnip-kristopolous/).

-Here's how do it `pip3 install mansnip-kristopolous`.
+Here's how do it

+`$ pip3 install mansnip-kristopolous`.

 Act now, servers are standing by.